Urethra: Injury

 Foreign bodies in the urethra are uncommon, but there have been medical case reports of self-inflicted injuries, a result of insertion of foreign bodies into the urethra such as an electrical wire.

 Other

-Hypospadias and epispadias are forms of abnormal development of the urethra in the male, where the meatus is not located at the distal end of the penis (it occurs lower than normal with hypospadias, and higher with epispadias).
+Hypospadias and epispadias are abnormal developments of the male urethra where the meatus is not at the distal end of the penis (it occurs lower than normal with hypospadias, and higher with epispadias).
 In a severe chordee, the urethra can develop between the penis and the scrotum.

 Catheterisation

 A tube called a catheter can be inserted through the urethra to drain urine from the bladder, called an indwelling urinary catheter; or, to bypass the urethra, a catheter may be directly inserted through the abdominal wall into the bladder, called a suprapubic catheter.
 This may be to relieve or bypass an obstruction, to monitor how much urine someone produces, or because a person has difficulty urinating, for example due to a neurological cause such as multiple sclerosis.
 Complications that are associated with catheter insertion can include catheter-associated infections, injury to the urethra or nearby structures, or pain.